Community-embedded (adjunct) faculty

 What excites you about teaching with the school?
 I love the field of social work and am so grateful to work with and connect with future social workers.

 About me: I am a middle school teacher turned social worker, and most of my experience has been in education as a school social worker.
-I now work for the Virginia Department of Education as the student services specialist, where I have the opportunity to collaborate with social workers throughout the commonwealth of Virginia.
+I now work for the Virginia Department of Education as the school social work specialist, where I have the opportunity to collaborate with social workers throughout the commonwealth of Virginia.

 SSW alum: M.S.W.'13